vinhqngo5/BenchEverything/README.md

 ## 5. Configuration (`run_benchmarks.py`)

-The `scripts/run_benchmarks.py` script (potentially loading config from YAML/JSON in `scripts/config/`) is the central point for controlling benchmark execution.
+The `scripts/run_benchmarks.py` script (config can be loaded from YAML/JSON in `scripts/config/`) is the central point for controlling benchmark execution.

 ### 5.1.
 Responsibilities